Water for future droughts

-The Bayside Groundwater Project is one of several future water supply projects that will help protect EBMUD's 1.3 million customers against severe water rationing in the event of a prolonged drought.
-In wet years, water would be stored in a deep underground aquifer; then extracted, treated and distributed to customers during drought.
+The Bayside Groundwater Project is one of several water supply projects that will help protect EBMUD's 1.4 million customers against severe water rationing in the event of a prolonged drought.

 After successfully operating the project for some time, EBMUD will consider a larger project in the area that would have a storage capacity of 2 to 10 mgd, providing even greater drought protection.
 The larger project would first be subjected to the same environmental and public review as the first project, and EBMUD will review results of the groundwater monitoring system and "Extensometer", which measures minute changes in ground surface elevation.